michael-sumner/go-make-things/content/articles/2018-02-20-getting-all-arguments-passed-into-a-function-with-vanilla-js.md

 - JavaScript
 ---

-Last week, we looked at [different approaches to passing arguments into a function](/how-to-manage-multiple-arguments-in-a-function/), and two ways to [set default arguments](/default-function-arguments-with-vanilla-javascript/) for [a function](/default-function-arguments-with-es6-default-parameters/).
+Last week, we looked at [different approaches to passing arguments into a function](/how-to-manage-multiple-arguments-in-a-function/), and how to [set default arguments for a function](/default-function-arguments-with-vanilla-javascript/).
+And yesterday, we looked at [an even easier way to do handle defaults with ES6](/default-function-arguments-with-es6-default-parameters/).

 Today, I wanted to show you a super useful trick for getting all arguments passed into a function, whether you setup named variables for them or not.